taxfromdk/obsbot_tiny_reversing/readme.txt

 11) replay.py contains the sequence of commands *Notice you have to edit the camera VID and PID before running

-*and possible detach the driver before you can be allowed to write to the device
+*I had to detach the driver on the device to be allowed to write to the device

-#Possible detach driver
 if dev.kernelDriverActive(0):
     print("detaching", 0)
     dev.detachKernelDriver(0)

 *when running, some commands result in error.
 Try uncommenting and also reduce largest sleeps to speed up things

-*When the commands can be sent a rplay can be seen.
+*When the commands can be sent a replay can be seen.

-12) Commands can be lifted form this replay file to identify camera commands.
+12) Commands can be lifted from this replay file to identify camera commands.

-Finally the working commands can be used inside an alternative camera UI.
+Finally the working commands can be lifted into another context where they can be used.

 I use PyGame as i find it an easy tool for interaction and visual feedback.
 Beware there is no image yet.

 #sudo ./tiny.py